consciousness

 (source)

-So, call it welfare or progress.
+So, Pasolini offered a bitter insight into the modern lifestyle and mass society.
+Call it welfare or progress.
 An illusion of richness and well-being, which is fake.
 In fact, the cost of this illusory prosperity and what it leaves behind is out of control.
 How many people cannot afford to satisfy basic needs?
 And what about the environmental devastation?
 Is it real progress?

-Conscious buying is how we refuse to go back to normal, our sustainable choice.
+Conscious buying is how we refuse to go back to normal–it’s our sustainable choice.

-Among crowds of people eager to go back to normal, some individuals are quite perplexed by what this means.
-Whatever that normal was for you, consider linking it with all the troubles we went through this past year.
+Among crowds of people eager to go back to normal, some individuals are deeply perplexed by what that really means.
+Whatever ‘normal’ was for you, consider linking it with all the struggles we endured this past year.

 For those who have connected the dots, the picture is clear.
 Going back to that normal is not a possibility.
 In fact, we are showing up every day with the intent of reaching a higher level of consciousness and helping others to do so.

-The intention is not to stop purchasing items.
-Perhaps we could go for one year without buying new clothes.
-But, even if it makes sense, the side effect would be tragic.
+The intention is not to stop purchasing items altogether.
+For instance, we could go a year without buying new clothes.
+But, even though it makes sense, the side effect could be tragic.
 Consider all the people that work in manufacturing to bring food to their tables.
+Certainly, we need to find balance.

 Promoting conscious buying is a byproduct of our evolved attitude.
 “Shop now!” is far away from our new vision.
-And, there is an urgency to think rather than to buy.
-As modern humans, we realise that even our shopping patterns need to change.
-And from the moment you connect the dots, you naturally make a different choice.
+Above all, there is an urgency to think before we buy.
+As modern humans, we realise that even our shopping habits need to change.
+And once you start connecting the dots, making a different choice becomes a natural decision.

 Conscious buying in fashion